Albertzue/learning_notes/aws/DOP-C02/mock_answer.md

 D !
 Build artifact encryption
 B
 BD !
 CE   for cross region deploy choose use two pipeline action to deploy to different region  s3 is a backbone for code pipeline
-B !
+B
 C ! attribute mapping  principal?
 A
-D !
+D
 D
-BEF ! what is Cognito Identity pool/User pool
+BEF ! what is Cognito Identity pool/User pool    BDE
 C
 A
 BDF !
 ALB access Log